mmhelloworld/idris-jvm/docs/generated-code-performance.md

 matMul +10.5%/−7.3% B/op, sieve +2.2%/−3.1%.
 Cumulative vs 0.8.4:
 sievePrimes 2.15x, matMul +37% with −25% B/op.

+**Synthetic-family consumer typing: structurally closed** (2026-08-13).
+Carrier-safe family accessors landed (family interfaces declare member accessor unions, natural carriers implement unboxing bridges, consumer narrowing ungated from natural-liveness — user ADT families like `Run$F`/`Tree$F`/`Shape$F` now dispatch through cheap interface accessors).
+But extending this to the synthetic List/Maybe families is blocked by shape sharing, not carrier mixing: `calcListy` assigns the CONS shape to ANY two-argument constructor including non-recursive pairs, so (a) `CONS$I$L`'s tail slot can never be typed `List$X` (a pair's tail is not a list — the typed-traversal chain hard-stops at every list tail), and (b) mapping synthetic shapes to their prelude TCons for return refinement lets pair cells masquerade as List-family members (wrong-instantiation interfaces leak into list positions; found by jvm032).
+Box-caching `getProperty` on spec cells was also measured and rejected: +22% B/op on matMul from field bloat in pipelines that never re-read generically.
+List-typed traversal therefore requires de-sharing the intrinsic constructor shapes — a frontend-level change — and strict Prelude ranges stay reverted behind the same boundary.

 **Strict ranges: attempted and reverted** (2026-08-12).
 Rewriting `rangeFromTo` as a strict backward-consing loop removed the `Stream`/`takeUntil`/`SnocList` pipeline (listbig +21%) but regressed